rtivadar/aath0.github.io/_posts/2018-04-20-atp-tennis-analysis-2006-2015-additonal-questions-and-thoughts-for-future-analyses.md

 * **If there is a leftie advantage, does it increase with the lower the level of play?**

-Depending on the answer, this could provide support for my hypothesis, or it could tear it apart.
+Depending on the answers, this could provide support for my hypothesis, or it could tear it apart.
 If my hypothesis has any truth behind it, we would expect to see a slight advantage at the Challenger level, and a larger advantage at the Futures level.
-Perhaps this could also be extended to junior level matches, but data for this matches isn't readily available.
+Perhaps this could also be extended to junior level matches, but data for these matches isn't readily available.

 I have one last additional, somewhat related question: